BestTimesToVisit.com Logo

 culture

 Aruba has a unique blend of Dutch, Caribbean, and South American influences.
-Take some time to explore Oranjestad's historical architecture and visit the local museums to learn more about the island's rich history and culture.
-Try to learn a few basic Papiamento phrases – locals appreciate the effort!
+Take some time to explore Oranjestad, the capital city, and visit the historical landmarks like Fort Zoutman.
+Learn a few basic Papiamento phrases – locals appreciate the effort, and it can enhance your interactions.

 food